DrC0okie/HEIG_CLD_Labo2/README.md

 >
 > [Source](https://aws.amazon.com/rds/features/multi-az/)

-Additionally, it is possible to deploy RDS Multi-AZ with 2 readable standbys.
-It means that 2 standby DB instances instead of 1 to act as failover targets and serve read traffic, and can perform up to 2x faster transaction commits compared to Amazon RDS Multi-AZ with one standby.
+Furthermore, it is possible to deploy RDS Multi-AZ with two readable standbys, allowing for two standby DB instances to serve as failover targets and handle read traffic.
+This configuration can result in up to 2x faster transaction commits compared to Amazon RDS Multi-AZ with only one standby.

-In the other hand, with a single-AZ deployment, there is no such automatic failover mechanisms.
+On the other hand, in a single-AZ deployment, there are no automatic failover mechanisms in place.

 You can watch an introduction video to RDS multi-AZ [here.](https://youtu.be/_MROZtLtCcA)